Shoyo-Hin4ta/NetflixWithGPTIntegration/README.md

 Created the UI of the GPT - recommend page, which will suggest the movies to the user based on his preference.
 As an additional feature, Language functionality is added to the GPT-recommend page.
 Also, state of language is managed by langSlice in the appStore.

+Recommended Movies are stored in the store, for each movie .
+An API call is made to the TMDB to search and get that movies to display it in the page, along with overview title and poster of the image.

+Did memoization for the apis.
+So, they are not called each and every time.